 From time to time, digital photos, videos of practice or competition, and other publicly obtainable images of the athlete - individually or in groups - may be taken.
 These photos and/or videos may be submitted to local, state or national publications, used in club videos, posted on club or club associated websites, or offered to the club families seasonally on disc or other electronic form.
-It is the default guideline of the AAU to allow such practices as long as the athlete or athletes are in public view and such imagery is both appropriate and in the best interest of the athlete and the club.
+It is the default guideline of the AAU to allow such practices as long as the athlete or athletes are in public view, observable, and such imagery is both appropriate and in the best interest of the athlete and the club.
+No photos or imagery should be shared without consent of the minor's parent/guardian.